Wuyang080510/VBA_Stock_Analysis_Challenge/README.md

       Dim tickerStartingPrices(11) As Single
       Dim tickerEndingPrices(11) As Single

-      ''2a) Create a for loop to initialize the tickerVolumes to zero. tickerVolumes(tickerIndex) = 0
+      ''2a)Initialize the tickerVolumes to zero.
+      tickerVolumes(tickerIndex) = 0

       ''2b) Loop over all the rows in the spreadsheet.